You’re sharing a room, your days are packed, and the group chat is buzzing. It’s fun, but it can also feel like you never get

 Group trips move fast.
 One minute you’re laughing over breakfast, the next you’re on a bus, then you’re meeting new friends at dinner.
 If you wait until you’re home to write it all down, the trip can blur into a highlight reel with missing scenes.

-A short hotel journaling habit helps you slow down long enough to notice what actually made your day good, like a kind comment from a tablemate, a meal you want to remember, or the exact shoe choice that saved your feet.
+A short travel journaling routine helps you slow down long enough to notice what actually made your day good, like a kind comment from a tablemate, a meal you want to remember, or the exact shoe choice that saved your feet.
 You’ll also capture practical details you’ll thank yourself for later (names, tips, what you’d pack next time, and what you’d skip).

 When travel feels very social, this routine gives you a quiet reset that makes you more confident showing up as yourself in the group.
-If you want context on why this kind of support matters, read about the benefits of women-only group travel.
+If you want context on why this kind of support matters, read about the benefits of women-only group travel for more women’s group travel tips.

-Make it doable, the two rules that keep you consistent
+Make it doable: two rules that keep you consistent

 Keep two rules, and you’ll actually do it: